-and the various supports available through the Dean of Students Office
+, and other support and student activities available through Lehigh’s Dean of Students Office

 Our CBE staff advising team is located in the CBE Undergraduate Center of the Rauch Business Center (suite 385).
 Students are available to check advisor availability and make appointments through AdvisorTrac

 , an online appointment system available to CBE students.
 Walk-in hours are also available and advertised throughout the semester for added convenience for the student.